-Craig Thomas Pest Control offers full service wildlife solutions using the most humane animal removal and environmental responsible techniques available.
+Craig Thomas Pest Control, in partnership with Orkin Pest Control, offers full service wildlife solutions using the most humane animal removal and environmental responsible techniques available.
 Animals that call home, in your home are not only a nuisance but can cause damage to your home’s structure and even carry disease.
 Usually when animals invade your space, they are looking for food, water and shelter.
 However, no one wants wildlife in their home, but you can trust Craig Thomas Pest Control to remove and exclude wildlife for good.

 Birds, Bats, Ground Hogs, Moles, Possums, Raccoons, Skunks, Squirrels, Voles, Woodchucks and more!